EC3-Gang/cpp/docs/guide/env/ides.md

 ![LunarVim](/lunarvim.png)
 _LunarVim_

+## Visual Studio Code
+My personal favourite, [Visual Studio Code](https://code.visualstudio.com/) is a free, open-source (kinda) code editor/IDE developed by Microsoft.
+It is written in TypeScript and runs on Electron.
+It has a lot of extensions, and is very customizable.

+I like to use it with Github Copilot :D

+## Sublime Text
+[Sublime Text](https://www.sublimetext.com/) is a lightweight code editor that's not free, but has a unlimited trial period (so I don't really see the difference).

 ## Good Ol' Vim
 [Vim](https://www.vim.org) is a terminal-based text editor, and written in C. It is a very powerful editor, and you can use it together with [Vim-Plug](https://github.com/junegunn/vim-plug) for plugins.

+## Atom
+Deprecated.
+Still feel kinda sad about it.

 ## CLion
 Is paid, uses more RAM than GTA V in a VM, would 100% not recommend.